telerik/xamarin-forms-docs/nativecontrols/android/feedback/feedback-gettingstarted.md

 ## RadFeedback: Getting started
 ### Finding the needed packages
-**RadFeedback** is distributed in a separate library as a part of the Telerik UI for Android suite.
-If you are using Eclipse as your development environment you can find the component in the **\Controls\Eclipse\Feedback** folder part of the main folder of your Telerik UI for Android installation.
+**RadFeedback** is distributed in a separate library as a part of the Telerik UI for Xamarin.Android suite.
+If you are using Eclipse as your development environment you can find the component in the **\Controls\Eclipse\Feedback** folder part of the main folder of your Telerik UI for Xamarin.Android installation.
 If you are using **Android Studio** as your development environment you can find an _.aar_ package in the **\Controls\Android Studio** folder.
 ### Getting started with Xamarin Studio
 **RadFeedback** is distributed as part Telerik UI for Xamarin as well.
 To be able to use the component in your Android Xamarin application, you will need to reference the following wrapper DLLs: